 Now that is the front-end, visible side of this.
 But remember the underlying causes for why things work (reading between the lines) in Secrets to Building Wealth [Pt.
 I]?

-The man who bought the fish cheap, so his numbers worked out.
+The man who bought the fish cheap, from a specific supplier, so his numbers worked out.

 The visualization, mindset strategies, and the internal processes.

 That’s the important part that makes the clock tick.